Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 If you have the `EDITOR` role or higher on your GameVault server, you can modify games by following these steps:

-1. Navigate to the game's Detail Page.
-2. Locate and click on the Pencil icon in the corner.
+1. Open Game Settings by clicking on the Settings Icon either from the Top Right corner of the Box Art Image or from the Games Detail page.
-3. A popup will appear, where you can select/paste/drop a image or paste a URL for a different box art or background image.
+2. A popup will appear, where you can select/paste/drop an image or paste a URL for different box art or background image.
-4. Additionally, there will be a manual search box for the RAWG database, allowing you to remap the game to the correct one on your own.
+3. Additionally, there will be a RAWG Integration tag with a search box for the RAWG database, allowing you to remap the game to the correct game.

 Please note that any changes made will affect all users on the server.

 ## Modifying Users

-If you want to change the data, profile picture or background image of your User:
+If you want to change the data, profile picture, or background image of your User:

 1. Navigate to the Community Tab and select your Profile.
-2. Locate and click on the Pencil icon in the right corner.
+2. Locate and click on the Settings Icon in the top right corner.
-3. A popup will appear, where you can edit your users data or select/paste/drop a image or paste a URL for a different profile picture or background image.
+3. A popup will appear, where you can edit your user's data or select/paste/drop an image or paste a URL for a different profile picture or background image.

-If you have the `ADMIN` role or higher on your GameVault server, you can do the same for all other userprofiles.
+If you have the `ADMIN` role or higher on your GameVault server, you can do the same for all other user profiles in the Admin Dashboard.

 ## Exiting or Relaunching the App